-Following two major civil wars and the Darfur genocide, protracted displacement is widespread in Sudan.
+Protracted displacement is widespread in Sudan, the result of two major civil wars and the Darfur genocide.
+There were 2.1 million people living in displacement in the country as of the end of 2019.
 Ongoing violence, particularly in Darfur, and disasters, predominantly flooding, also trigger significant new displacement every year.

 Average expected number of displacements per year – for sudden-onset hazards: